Monotropism

-Conversely, polytropism is a more scattered attentional pattern.
-It would be the tendency to distribute attention over a wider range of interests or stimuli, which is inherent in most neurotypical individuals.
-It's hypothesized by some that this polytropic attention style is evolutionary advantageous for social species like humans.
-By attending to a wide range of stimuli, people can better navigate complex social environments, pick up on a variety of cues, and respond to changing circumstances.
+Conversely, polytropism is a broader attentional pattern that processes multiple information channels simultaneously.
+It involves both the ability and tendency to distribute attention across a wider range of interests or stimuli, a trait inherent in most neurotypical individuals.
+Some theorists suggest that polytropic attention provides an evolutionary advantage for social species like humans.
+By attending to a broad range of stimuli, people can navigate complex social environments, pick up on various cues, and respond to changing circumstances, including potential dangers.

 Some of the autism and ADHD traits associated with monotropism